hashtaggeeks/jekyll-website/_posts/2019-08-05-pandas-categorical-data.md

 ---
 title: Pandas Categorical Data
-description: What is pandas categorical data, how to create catogeries in pandas, Categorical Datatype, CategoricalDtype, Working with pandas categories, Renaming categories, add new categories
+description: What is pandas categorical data, how to create categories in pandas, Categorical Datatype, CategoricalDtype, Working with pandas categories, Renaming categories, add new categories
 layout: content
 categories: pandas
-featured: false
+featured: true
-image-url: /images/categorical-data.png
+image-url: /images/categorical-data.jpg
 alt-img: Pandas dataframe index
 short-description: "Categoricals are a pandas data type corresponding to categorical variables in statistics.
 A categorical variable takes on a limited, and usually fixed, number of possible value.
 Examples are gender, continent, direction"
 ---